Brooklyn Academy of Music: Current facilities

-1960s–1999
+1960s to 1990s

 The Waltann School of Creative Arts (WSCA), founded in 1959, located at 1078 Park Place, Brooklyn, was a BAM venue during the 1960s and 1970s.
 One of the dance teachers there was African American contemporary dancer Carole Johnson, and the Eleo Pomare Dance Company performed there in 1967.

 In 1967, Harvey Lichtenstein was appointed executive director and during his 32 years in that role, BAM experienced a turnaround, attracting audiences with new programming and establishing an endowment.
-BAM, a multi-venue cultural center, hosts the annual Next Wave Festival in the fall.
-It began in 1983, and features performances by international and American artists.
-Its Winter/Spring season of theater, dance, and music is presented from January through June.
-Humanities, education, and events for children take place throughout the year, plus first-run and repertory films and series.
-From 1999 to 2015, Karen Brooks Hopkins was president and Joseph V. Melillo was executive producer through 2018.
+BAM established a shuttle bus service to Manhattan, the BAMbus, which ran from 1968.
+BAM began hosting the annual Next Wave Festival in 1983, featuring performances by international and American artists.

 The Chelsea Theater Center was in residence from 1967 to 1977.
+The Harvey Theater was completed in 1987.